dominikh/weechat-ruby/README.md

 using YAML), define an instance method `to_weechat_config` and a class method `from_weechat_config(value)` on the class of your object.

+### Own configuration files

+Currently there are no plans on implementing the more general configurations.

 Return values
 -------------